Complex PTSD and Inpatient Treatment

 Addictive behaviors are common for individuals who have complex PTSD.
 These would exist as a direct result of the disorder, if nothing else, and the addiction transpired as a way of escaping the terrible images burned into their minds.

-However, having a predisposition for addiction is a different situation altogether.
+However, having a genetic predisposition for addiction is a different situation altogether.
 Individuals with this classification may require more extensive dual diagnosis treatment.

-Lasting Recovery from Complex PTSD Is Possible at Exclusive Hawaii Rehab
+Lasting Recovery and Complex PTSD Inpatient Treatment Is Possible at Exclusive Hawaii Rehab™

-You do not have to participate in dead-end treatment that doesn’t work for you, and we only move forward with therapeutic approaches that you approve.
+You do not have to participate in treatment that doesn’t work for you, and we only move forward with therapeutic approaches that you approve.
 This allows us to work together to help you achieve long-term recovery and prepare for life after treatment.

 By the time you part ways with us, you will be much better prepared to take on the most challenging elements of PTSD with courage and a positive attitude.
 To find out more about reserving a spot, contact a member of our Intake Coordination staff today.